Arkham/enigma-in-elm/talk/talk.md

 ![right](army-enigma.jpeg)

 - Used from the 1920s
-- Used by all Wermacht in WW2
+- Used by all Wehrmacht in WW2
 - Mechanical with a battery
 - Polyalphabetic cipher